 In fact, if you wouldn’t post it on your regular feed, then maybe it shouldn’t be an ad.

 Remember that people know when they’re being sold to.
 They’ll know if you’re just out to get them to do what you want.
 But if you use your ad as an opportunity to connect with them and form a genuine bond, then your ad is much likelier to perform better.
+You should also know how to use Instagram notes to make things easier.

 6. Whenever Possible, Use a Call-to-Action Button